-Numerous times he had mentioned how much he loved the sermon “The Expulsive Power of a New Affection” by Thomas Chalmers, an English Puritan.
-So I decided to create an original recording of the sermon and gift him with the audio file.
+Theodio (theology + audio) began as a gift in 2014.
+My pastor’s birthday was approaching.
+I wanted to give him a thoughtful gift.
+Several times he had mentioned how much he loved the sermon “The Expulsive Power of a New Affection” by Thomas Chalmers, an English Puritan.
+I’m also an audiobook narrator, so I decided to create an original recording for him.
 You can hear it for free on SoundCloud.

 Dan Kassis is a solo entrepreneur, content marketer, writer and editor living with his family in Middle Tennessee.
 His career in web content management began in 1999 and has included work in the publishing, automotive, and healthcare industries.

-Besides managing Theodio, Dan has narrated 12 titles for Audible, most of which are self-produced.
+Besides managing Theodio, Dan has narrated 15 titles for Audible, most of which are self-produced.
 He has also helped dozens of clients with custom resumes and cover letters, edited published books, and provided editorial and copywriting services for freelance web clients.

 Dan holds a Bachelor of Arts degree in Radio, TV, and Film from California State University at Northridge, and a Master of Ministry degree from Temple Baptist Seminary.
 He enjoys drumming, running, cooking, great books and films, and excellent coffee.